sanjay-patel/ngrx-entity-todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

 ## Blog
-Please check more detail on our blog http://www.teclogiq.com/blog/todo-angular-app-using-ngrx-entity/
+Please check more detail on our blog <a target="_blank" href="http://www.teclogiq.com/blog/todo-angular-app-using-ngrx-entity/">todo-angular-app-using-ngrx-entity</a>

 ## Development server